Jamie Lee Curtis wins Oscar for best supporting actress

-“My mother (Janet Leigh) and my father (Tony Curtis) were both nominated for Oscars in different categories,” Curtis said, beginning to cry as she accepted the award.
+“My mother and my father were both nominated for Oscars in different categories,” Curtis said, beginning to cry as she accepted the award.
 “I just won an Oscar!”

+When Curtis was asked backstage if her parents are proudly looking down on her, the actor offered some serious candor in her response.

+“I don’t believe in a world where people are looking down on us,” she said.
+“I think we are them in our actions, in our deeds and in our ideas.
+We build our own.
+We give them to our children, and that’s how the world goes on.
+I am a product of them.
+I am a proud product of them.
+I know they would be incredibly proud of me.”

+Not bad for Curtis who had all but resigned herself to the idea that she was not going to be nominated for an Oscar in her career.
+The actor wore a face of surprise when she found out about her nomination in an photo she later posted on Instagram.

-Curtis has starred in a number of films including the “Halloween” franchise movies starting in 1978, along with other notable projects such as “Trading Places,” “My Girl,” “True Lies” and “Knives Out.”
+Curtis has starred in a number of films including the “Halloween” franchise movies starting in 1978, along with other notable projects such as “Trading Places,” “My Girl,” “True Lies,” “A Fish Called Wanda,” “Freaky Friday” and “Knives Out.”
 But it was her performance in “Everything Everywhere All at Once” that ultimately landed her in the Oscars’ record books.

+“To all the people who supported the genre of movies I’ve made for all these years — the thousands, hundreds of thousands of people, we just won an Oscar together,” Curtis shouted as she raised her trophy.

 Last month, Curtis won at the SAG Awards for best supporting actress.